MathieuTurcotte/node-precond/README.md

 precond.checkState(this.isConnected, 'Client should be ...');
 ```

-Note that even though the throw statement is wrapped in a function, the call
+**Note that even though the throw statement is wrapped in a function, the call
 stack will still start from the calling function.
-So the previous examples will
+So the previous examples would
-both produce the same stack trace.
+both produce the same stack trace.**

 All arguments after the message will be used to format the actual error
 message that will be thrown.